Applying for a U.S. passport outside the United States is different than applying inside the United States.

 Attach one photo to your application.
 To avoid processing delays, be sure your photo meets all the photo requirements.

-Please see the website of your embassy or consulate to see what forms of payment they accept.
+Please see the website of your embassy or consulate to see what forms of payment they accept and how much your U.S. passport will cost.

 Tips for renewing from Canada: Personal checks or money orders must draw on U.S financial institutions based in the United States and be payable in U.S. dollars.
 We cannot return your completed passport to Canada using 1-2 day delivery services so please do not include 1-2 day delivery fees with your payment.